ryanpig/ComputerVision4/README.md

-Goal: Action classification from a video by different topologies For example, the trained model can idenfify actions liek jump, lunges, cutting vegetables, push-up, brush teeths etc.
+Goal: Action classification from a video by different topologies For example, the trained model can idenfify actions like jumping, lunge, cutting vegetables, push-up, brushing teeths etc.

 Dataset:  UCF101 dataset and own filmed videos.